Costa Rica Travel Advice

 In 2016, a Dutch couple who had been living in Costa Rica for 10 years were violently robbed at the bed and breakfast they were running.
 The incident happened just days after another Dutch couple were found murdered in their workplace.

 Thefts can range from pickpocketing to gang muggings and armed robbery as well as vehicle robberies in which burglars will smash the windows and grab possessions from the car.
 Such crimes can be avoided if travellers do not leave any sign of valuables in their car.
-Tourists are also advised to avoid large gatherings or gang dominant areas to prevent themselves getting caught up in any trouble.
+The travel advice for Costa Rica is for tourists to avoid large gatherings or gang-dominant areas to prevent themselves getting caught up in any trouble.

 Costa Rica has bilateral relations with 11 countries including the United States of America who is the country’s most important trading partner.
 As well as this, the country shares a mutual concern for the environment and attempting to preserve the tropical resources of Costa Rica.

 Costa Rica enjoys solid economic ties with its Central American neighbours and has also been part of the United Nations since its creation in 1945.